 We are a progressive, fully egalitarian community committed to tikkun olam, or social action, and to service that flows from an identification with the sacredness of all life.

 We hold services every Friday night and Saturday morning — at West End Presbyterian Church, 165 West 105th Street at the corner of Amsterdam — and classes throughout the week.
 Check out our events calendar for the latest details.

-- A welcoming home where people of all genders and of all ages participate equally and fully in song, dance, learning and praying
+- A welcoming home where people of all genders, ages, abilities and life stages participate equally and fully in song, dance, learning and praying

 - An oasis in New York City where you can focus on your heart and catch your breath

 - A place where we chant Hebrew prayers together, sing powerful wordless melodies, and have moments of deep silence

 - A space that honors insights and practices found in many eastern spiritual paths, and that offers meditation and yoga within a deeply Jewish practice

 - A center dedicated to a Yiddishkeit — Judaism — that opens body, heart, mind and spirit to experience greater compassion, courage, and joy in our lives

 Romemu creates an integral & holistic prayer experience based upon the on five basic freedoms: